pvyleta/ebusd-brink-hru/README.md

  - Viessmann Vitovent300WH32SC400
  - Viessmann Vitovent300WH32SC325

- Note, that Brink devices are re-branded as Viessmann, Wolf, VisionAIR, Ubbink and maybe others, os these configuration files are (mostly) applicable for those as well.
+ Note, that Brink devices are re-branded as Viessmann, Wolf, VisionAIR, Ubbink and maybe others, so these configuration files are (mostly) applicable for those as well.

 # repo structure